FNF-CNE-Devs/CodenameEngine/FEATURES.md

         - Weeks are located in `data/weeks/weeks/`
         - If you need to rearrange the weeks in-game, you can use the `data/weeks/weeks.txt` file.
     - Every single state & substate can be modified via HScript (`data/states/StateName.hx`)
+    - If you want a script to run across the game, put some code in `data/global.hx` and now your code runs globally, wonderful!
 - **Instances launched via `lime test windows` will automatically use assets from source.**
 </details>